Summer Cheese Guide

-- Goat Gouda: a smooth, firm goat’s cheese that’s delicious in all sorts of salads, from simple mixed leaves to smoked salmon and caper
+- Caprinelle: a smooth, firm goat’s cheese that’s delicious in all sorts of salads, from simple mixed leaves to smoked salmon and caper

 - Pecorino Calcagno: a great addition to mixed leaf and fresh fig salads, or shave over the top of Carpaccio